yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-010_Validate_Country_Field_Case_Sensitivity.md

 4. Enter the same country name in uppercase (e.g., "BRAZIL") and submit
 5. Repeat the test using lowercase (e.g., "brazil")
 6. Compare the system behavior/results

 ---

 ## ✅ Expected Result
 The system should handle uppercase and lowercase inputs consistently, either:
 - Treating both values as equivalent, or
 - Applying a defined normalization rule (e.g., converting to a standard format)

-The behavior should remain consistent and not cause validation errors based solely on letter casing.